douggal/advent-of-code-2023/README.md

 ```

 #### Day 3
+- Today's puzzle might serve as a good example of why mutable variables can be a problem
+- For part 2, I put the numbers adjacent to gear into a mutable Map (dictionary) and then found
+the answer by finding pairs of parts in the Map connected by same gear.
+- What I didn't see and didn't think of is what happens when a part number appears more than once in the engine diagram data.
 - Grids (Amit's Grid parts and relationships)[https://www.redblobgames.com/grids/parts/]
 - 1-D array rather than 2-D array: (Chutes and Ladders)[https://docs.swift.org/swift-book/documentation/the-swift-programming-language/controlflow/]
+- Seemed like a good idea to use a 1-D array avoid end of line checking, but
+in fact the problem is still there.
+My data set didn't have a  number end on one line
+with new number on next, so I got away with w/o checking for this.

 ```text
 Part 1: What is the sum of all of the part numbers in the engine schematic?
 A:  529618